ctnava/rxtechnotes/1_duties_law.md

 - **Patient Records**: Collecting and entering patient data into pharmacy systems
 - **Inventory Management**: Monitoring stock and notifying pharmacists of shortages

+### Pharmacist Interns

+Interns are pharmacy students enrolled in a PharmD program and working under a **pharmacist’s supervision**.
+They typically hold an **intern license**.
+Responsibilities include:

+- **Patient Interaction**: Taking medication histories and verifying prescriptions
+- **Medication Prep**: Counting, packaging, and labeling prescriptions
+- **Administrative Support**: Entering data, monitoring inventory, and maintaining records

 ### Pharmacist

 Pharmacists are healthcare professionals licensed to **dispense medications**, **counsel patients**, and **oversee pharmacy operations**.
 They must hold a **Doctor of Pharmacy (PharmD)** degree and pass the **NAPLEX and MPJE** for licensure.
 Their duties include: